fjtcin/fsltgnn/README.md

 > This project is based upon [DyGLib](https://github.com/yule-BUAA/DyGLib).

-This in an all-in-one model for link prediction, edge classification, and node classification tasks.
+This is an all-in-one model for link prediction, edge classification, and node classification tasks.

 To solve the few-shot learning problem on temporal graph neural networks (TGNNs), we leverage the pretraining-prompt and pretraining-finetuning techniques originally used to solve few-shot learning on GNNs.